 To export the designed controller to the MATLAB workspace, click Export.
 In the Export Model dialog box, select C, and click Export.
 Write the controller parameters to the Simulink model.

-For additional information on using the multimodel features of the Control System Designer, see example: "Compensator Design for a Set of Plant Models".
+For more information on using the multimodel features of Control System Designer, see Multimodel Control Design.